Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce 9800 GX2 should perform quite a bit faster than the GeForce 8800 GTS (G80) 320MB in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce 9800 GX2 is 102% quicker than the GeForce 8800 GTS (G80) 320MB in general, because of its higher bandwidth. (explain)

-Pixel RateThe GeForce 9800 GX2 should be a lot (about 87%) better at AA than the GeForce 8800 GTS (G80) 320MB, and should be capable of handling higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce 9800 GX2 is a lot (more or less 87%) more effective at AA than the GeForce 8800 GTS (G80) 320MB, and should be able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison